The importance of external power supply efficiency

 Consultation on policy options

-The Consultation Regulation Impact Statement (CRIS) assesses policy options for increasing the energy efficiency of external power supplies in Australia and New Zealand.
+A Consultation Regulation Impact Statement (CRIS) assessed policy options for increasing the energy efficiency of external power supplies in Australia and New Zealand.

-The options in the CRIS are presented to align internationally and include:
+The options in the CRIS were presented to align internationally and include:

-This CRIS was developed by DCCEEW on behalf of the E3 programme.
+This CRIS was developed by the Australian Department of Climate Change, Energy, the Environment, and Water (DCCEEW) on behalf of the E3 programme.

 View the external power supplies CRIS [PDF 3.3 MB]